marcio-marine-corps-soldier/technology/articles/Silent Payments (BIP-352): the biggest advance in on-chain privacy in Bitcoin since Taproot..md

 Analysis of early Silent Payments implementations and deployment scenarios provides empirical insights into the protocol's practical characteristics and adoption dynamics.

-### Case Study 1: Bitcoin Core Silent Payments Integration
+### A. Case Study 1: Bitcoin Core Silent Payments Integration

 Bitcoin Core's integration of Silent Payments, initiated in 2023 and progressing through 2024-2025, represents the most significant implementation effort to date [172].
 The Bitcoin Core development process provides a detailed case study in implementing complex cryptographic protocols within production cryptocurrency software.